We are currently raising funds to stop commercial trophy hunting in more than a quarter of the Great Bear Rainforest in British Columbia.

 Working with First Nations

 Your support will help Raincoast and our First Nations partners end commercial trophy hunting in their territories.
-Purchasing these tenures is one small part of the process of respecting the autonomy of First Nations communities in the Great Bear Rainforest.
+Purchasing these tenures is one small part in the process of supporting First Nations stewardship in the Great Bear Rainforest.

 Our ultimate goal is to secure the rights to all commercial trophy hunting tenures in the Great Bear Rainforest.
 We now stand poised to complete the job.